jupyter-server/enterprise_gateway/docs/source/getting-started-security.md

 ### SSH Tunneling

-Jupyter Enterprise Gateway is now configured to perform SSH tunneling on the five ZeroMQ kernel sockets as well as the communication socket created within the launcher and used to perform remote and cross-user signalling functionality.
+Jupyter Enterprise Gateway is configured to perform SSH tunneling on the five ZeroMQ kernel sockets as well as the communication socket created within the launcher and used to perform remote and cross-user signalling functionality.
 SSH tunneling is NOT enabled by default.
 Tunneling can be enabled/disabled via the environment variable `EG_ENABLE_TUNNELING=False`.
 Note, there is no command-line or configuration file support for this variable.